How many times should you edit your novel?

 Don’t be a perfectionist when editing your novel

 Wanting to write a fantastic novel that your readers will love is a good goal.
 I’ve seen writers settle for a lot less and it makes me sad every time.
-But the difference between this and perfectionism is hat perfectionism isn’t about wanting to produce great work.
-It’s about wanting to be above criticism because you’re scared.
-That’s a pretty selfish goal.

 There aren’t published novels out there with no mistakes and nothing to fix.
 Where the Crawdads Sing and The Family Upstairs – just to give you two examples – are incredibly popular books that both have their flaws and could have used more editing.
 And those books had been read by several professionals before they got published, so don’t expect yourself to be able to write a flawless book all by yourself.
 Even with a team of editors, it just isn’t feasible.
 The perfect book doesn’t exist.